Nonthermal electron acceleration in turbulent post-flare coronal loops: Energy-conserving GCA particle integration

 \section{Energy-conserving GCA particle integration}

 In the following section, we address the first objective of this study.
-We have found that, by solving Eqs.~\eqref{eq:gcadRdt}--\eqref{eq:gcadmudt} with a standard RK4 approach, a discrepancy arises between the expected evolution prescribed by GCA theory along the perpendicular direction and the actual dynamics of particles inside the simulation.
-We conducted, at first, a number of critical tests with few particles and analytically prescribed electromagnetic fields to identify the aspects in the numerical treatment of the particles that could potentially lead to an energy inconsistency.
-Here, we show only the most relevant test case of a 2-dimensional Alfvén wave propagation in a uniform magnetized medium in section~\ref{sec:AW}.
+We find that, by solving Eqs.~\eqref{eq:gcadRdt}--\eqref{eq:gcadmudt} with a standard RK4 approach, a discrepancy arises between the expected evolution prescribed by GCA theory along the perpendicular direction and the actual dynamics of particles inside the simulation.
+We first conducted a number of critical tests with few particles and analytically prescribed electromagnetic fields to identify the aspects in the numerical treatment of the particles that could potentially lead to an energy inconsistency.
+Here, we only show the most relevant test case of a 2D Alfvén-wave propagation in a uniform magnetised medium in Sect.~\ref{sec:AW}.

-We will argue for the need for a new numerical implementation of the magnetic-moment GCA equation \eqref{eq:gcadmudt} and, in doing so, we develop a consistent framework to explore particle energetics numerically (i.e., fulfilling energy conservation).
-This new energy-conserving GCA formalism has then been applied to the realistic physical setup of test-electrons in the coronal loop discussed in Sec.~\ref{sec:Elec}.
-We note that the original work \citep{bacchini2020} actually used the standard way for test particle studies based on adhering to Eq.~\eqref{eq:gcadmudt}, and we will clarify further on what aspect is now improved and revisited in this paper.
+We argue the need for a new numerical implementation of the magnetic-moment GCA equation \eqref{eq:gcadmudt}, and, in doing so, we developed a consistent framework for numerically exploring particle energetics (i.e. fulfilling energy conservation).
+This new energy-conserving GCA formalism was then applied to the realistic physical setup of test electrons in the coronal loop discussed in Sect.~\ref{sec:Elec}.
+We note that the original work \citep{Bacchini2024} actually used the standard method for test-particle studies based on adhering to Eq.~\eqref{eq:gcadmudt}, and we further clarify which aspect is improved and revisited in this paper.